Paradoxdruid/mamba-how-to/README.md

 ## Installation

-My recommended way to get started is by installing the [**mamba-forge** installer](https://github.com/conda-forge/miniforge#mambaforge).
+My recommended way to get started is by installing the [**mamba-forge installer (click here)**](https://github.com/conda-forge/miniforge#mambaforge).
+Importantly, this will set your system to download and install software packages from the community-driven [conda-forge](https://conda-forge.org/index.html) repository, which has a wide-selection of up-to-date packages.

-This will install the core **mamba** CLI tools, and create your first virtual environment, named `base`.
+This will install the core **mamba** CLI tool (and **conda** infrastructure), and create your first virtual environment, named `base`.

-(*Note*: It's a good habit to avoid the temptation of installing much else in this base environment, so don't go hog-wild installing dependencies just yet!)
+($\color{blue}\textsf{\normalsize Note}$: It's an **extremely** good habit to avoid the temptation of installing much else in this base environment, so don't go hog-wild installing dependencies just yet!)

 After installation, **mamba** will automatically add to your shell configuration to activate the `base` environment on startup (modifying your `.bashrc`, `.zshrc`, or `profile.ps1` depending on your shell of choice; it's also compatible with Oh-My-Zsh, Spaceship, Starship, and many other prompt modifiers).
 That means that after installation, if you restart your shell, you should see something like: